 SHENEQUA is a Caribbean textile interdisciplinary artist who received her Masters of Design in Fashion, Body, & Garment at School of the Art Institute of Chicago under the mentorship of Nick Cave and Liat Stemad.

-She has exhibited her works at The Space We Grow Into at Woman Made Gallery in Chicago, IL, Mane N’ Tail at The Luminary in St. Louis, MO, 20th International Open at Woman Made Gallery in Chicago, IL, Design Show at Block 37 in Chicago, IL, Between The Lines: Interpreting African Symbolism in Fabrics & Textiles at The Carr Center in Detroit, MI, and cover reveals at The Alice Gallery in Seattle, WA, to name a few.
+She has exhibited her works at The Space We Grow Into at Woman Made Gallery in Chicago, IL, Mane N’ Tail at The Luminary in St. Louis, MO, 20th International Open at Woman Made Gallery in Chicago, IL, Design Show at Block 37 in Chicago, IL, and Between The Lines: Interpreting African Symbolism in Fabrics & Textiles at The Carr Center in Detroit, MI, to name a few.

-A Featured Artist for Ties that Bind in American Craft Magazine and in the Kansas City Star she spoke about her process of weaving synthetic-hair in relationship to the African-American Hair Experience.
-2014’s Windgate Fellow of The Center for Craft Creativity & Design.
-2017-2018's recipient of the inaugural YoungArts Daniel Arsham Fellowship, presented by the Ridinger-McLaughlin Family and the National YoungArts Foundation, SHENEQUA continues to reflect, create, and expand the process of weaving beyond the loom.
+A Featured Artist for Ties that Bind in American Craft Magazine and in the Kansas City Star she spoke about her process of weaving synthetic-hair in relationship to the African- American Hair Experience.
+2014’s Windgate Fellow of the Center for Craft Creativity & Design.
+2017-2018’s inaugural recipient of the YoungArts Daniel Arsham Fellowship, presented by the Ridinger-McLaughlin Family and the National YoungArts Foundation, SHENEQUA continues to reflect, create, and expand the foundation of weaving beyond the loom.

 " You can never be great at anything unless you love it"- Maya Angelou.